• Subscribe Now

 Cycling Event Bringing Olympian Revenue to City

-March 8, 2021/in Government, Lead, News, Sports, Tourism/by Kimberly Ballard
+March 8, 2021/in Lead, Government, News, Sports, Tourism/by Kimberly Ballard

 The 2021 Paralympic Cycling season kicks off in Huntsville’s Cummings Research Park the week of April 17-18 with more than 100 Paralympic athletes from around the country competing.
 The event is expected to have an estimated economic impact of $210,000 on the local economy.

-“Space, technology and automotive sectors are already centerpieces to the Huntsville economy,” said Huntsville Mayor Tommy Battle.
+USPCOpen Toyota vertical“Space, technology and automotive sectors are already centerpieces to the Huntsville economy,” said Huntsville Mayor Tommy Battle.
 “Now we’re focused on ensuring quality-of-life industries such as sports, music, and culture are also a significant part of our offerings.

 “We’ve been investing in our recreation opportunities because sports have something for everyone.
 The world’s top competitors are putting it all on the line on the same fields, roads, and facilities that the residents of this great city enjoy each and every day.